cryostatio/cryostat-legacy/README.md

 available in the `demos` directory.
 These can be used with batch mode, ex.
 `sh run.sh "$(more demos/print_help)"`.

-There are six environment variables that the client checks during its
+There are seven environment variables that the client checks during its
 runtime: `CONTAINER_JFR_WEB_HOST`, `CONTAINER_JFR_WEB_PORT`,
 `CONTAINER_JFR_EXT_WEB_PORT`, `CONTAINER_JFR_LISTEN_HOST`,
-`CONTAINER_JFR_LISTEN_PORT` and `CONTAINER_JFR_EXT_LISTEN_PORT`.
-The former
+`CONTAINER_JFR_LISTEN_PORT`, `CONTAINER_JFR_EXT_LISTEN_PORT`, and
-three are used by the embedded webserver for controlling the port and hostname used and reported when making recordings available for export (download).
+`CONTAINER_JFR_LOG_LEVEL`.
+The former three are used by the embedded webserver for controlling the port and hostname used and reported when making recordings available for export (download).
 The latter three are used when running the client in daemon/socket mode and controls the port that the client listens for connections on and which port is reported should be used for connecting to the command channel socket.
 (Note: the WebSocket server always listens on `CONTAINER_JFR_WEB_PORT` and advertises `CONTAINER_JFR_EXT_WEB_PORT` regardless of `CONTAINER_JFR_LISTEN_PORT` and `CONTAINER_JFR_EXT_LISTEN_PORT`.)
 These may be set by setting the environment variable before invoking the `run.sh` shell script, or if this script is not used, by using the `-e` environment variable flag in the `docker` or `podman` command invocation.
 If the `EXT` variables are unspecified then they default to the value of their non-EXT counterparts.
 If `LISTEN_HOST` is unspecified then it defaults to the value of `WEB_HOST`.
+`CONTAINER_JFR_LOG_LEVEL` is used to control the level of messages which will be printed by the logging facility.
+Acceptable values are `OFF`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`, and `ALL`.

 The embedded webserver can be optionally configured to enable low memory pressure mode.
 By setting `USE_LOW_MEM_PRESSURE_STREAMING` to any non-empty